centreon/centreon-archived/doc/en/faq/remote_server.rst

 3. Missing files in /etc/centreon

-Check that **/etc/centreon** includes the following files and that they are not empty:

-* instCentCore.conf
-* instCentPlugins.conf
-* instCentWeb.conf

-If missing or empty, copy them from the Central Server.
+Check that **/etc/centreon/instCentWeb.conf** file is not empty.
+If missing or empty, copy it from the Central Server.

 Purge the import tasks table: ::